Microsoft Advertising first-party data reveals four new consumer attitudes

-Everything we’ve built is part of an ecosystem recognizing these new beliefs, expectations, and behaviors and employing these insights to help people accomplish their goals.
+Everything we’ve built is part of an ecosystem recognising these new beliefs, expectations, and behaviours and employing these insights to help people accomplish their goals.
 Using Windows, Edge, Microsoft News, Bing, and Outlook.com, people get more done as they switch seamlessly between work and life, no matter how much work and life changes.

 Many facets of life continue to evolve, and time is a precious commodity.
 Finding ways to relate to your customers on the things that are important to them will be paramount in reaching them.

 Microsoft Advertising gives you various ways to reach this new breed of consumers while they continue adapting to rapid changes taking place around them.
-Their growing numbers, predictable behaviors, and a wealth of new advertising opportunities make it easier to connect with them in the spaces that matter most.
+Their growing numbers, predictable behaviours, and a wealth of new advertising opportunities make it easier to connect with them in the spaces that matter most.
 Download the free Life Reinvented: Emerging Consumer Behaviors e-book to learn more about these consumers and how to reach them.

 Receive more insights

-Sign up for the weekly Microsoft Advertising Insider newsletter today to receive access to the newest content in which we dive deep into the upcoming eBook.
+Sign up for the weekly Microsoft Advertising Insider newsletter today to receive access to the latest audience persona content in your inbox.
 You’ll also automatically keep up with the latest insights, product news, tips and tricks, thought leadership, customer success stories, and resources.